metaproteomics/metaproteomics.github.io/_campi/campi2.md

 Volunteers will participate in applying their methods to stabilize the samples to be subjected to a real world “stress-test”, that will include the shipment with no control over temperature conditions.
 The expected CAMPI-2 result is to provide a standard procedure for sample handling.

 ### CAMPI-2 participants activities
 Participants (pLabs) will be asked to suggest and apply a method for sample preservation.
-The method should be applied to either soil or fecal samples (or both) and must be provided by January 6, 2023.
+The method should be applied to either soil or fecal samples (or both).

 Afterwards, 10 pLabs for soil and 10 for fecal samples, respectively, will be selected according to the criteria listed below.
 In addition to their provided method, pLabs will receive material and methods for 2 additional methods that will be common between all pLabs. pLabs will receive frozen samples in dry-ice to be treated according to the 3 different methods in duplicate.
 Each pLabs will then send treated (stabilized) samples to 2 designed MS lab (one set of 3 samples each).
 MS analyses will be provided by the organizers as a collaborative service.
 CAMPI-2 does not focus on comparative analysis of MS performances on a standard sample.
 A further CAMPI dedicated to these issues will be organized in the next future.